jamesETF/EthicalFrenchie_Final/_puppies/04-Roxanne.md

 ---
 title: Roxanne
 description: A Blue Merle French Bulldog puppy with a knack for stopping traffic.
 Me and my siblings live in a place called Williamsburg, Brooklyn.
 That is in New York City
 subtitle: Yo!
-Everyone calls me Beth.
+Everyone calls me Roxanne.
 I am the coolest pup on the block.
 Trust me; I ought to know, I run this block.
 width: xsmall
 image: /roxanne/roxanne.jpg
 topics: [Our Puppies, Blue Merle French Bulldog]